SeninAndrew/RoboND-Kinematics-Project/README.md

 Based on DH specification:
 ![Denavit-Hartenberg Diagram](https://raw.githubusercontent.com/SeninAndrew/RoboND-Kinematics-Project/master/imgs/urdf_params.png)

-Based on the arm specification here are the DH paramters:
+Based on comparison of the specifications we convert the robot dimension information to the DH table as follows:

 ```
 DH = {